 When to visit: Ideally August, when the temperatures are cooler.
 I visited Uluru in December.
 Not only was it too hot, there were many persistent flies as well.
 The flies were so persistent that we had to keep our face covered with a scarf, or a fly net, at all times.

 Where to stay: Any hotel in Yulara is good.
-As we booked late, per Lonely Planet’s recommendation, we stayed at a community came site called Outback Pioneer.
-Other good hotels are Desert Gardens Hotel, which is quite affordable if booked early.
-Most hotels in Yulara are quite expensive, but definitely worth it, as they are really close to the Uluru and all tour operators have pick ups from the hotels.
-Other options include hotels in Alice Springs, but you may have to rely on a car to navigate the distance to Uluru.
+As we booked late, per Lonely Planet’s recommendation, we stayed at a community camp site called Outback Pioneer.
+Other good hotels are Desert Gardens Hotel, that are quite affordable if booked early.

 Airport: You have a choice to fly to Alice Springs or the Ayers Rock Airport.
 My suggestion is to pick a flight from Melbourne or Sydney, that lands at the Ayers Rock Airport.
-Not only is it closer to Uluru, but also all Uluru hotels have free, convenient pick up and drop from it.
+This airport is the closest to Uluru.
+What’s best is that all Uluru hotels have free, convenient pick up and drop facilities from it.

 No. of days: Ideally 2 nights, 3 days should be sufficient for Uluru.
 If you have the time, a visit to Alice Springs, to get a bit of the Outback flavour, may not be a bad idea.